CeciPopova/Final-React-Course-Project-February2025/README.md

 - ✅ Error handling (try/catch)
 - ✅ Loading indicators
 - ✅ Protected routes and route guards
+- ✅ Conditional rendering (edit/delete/like/comments shown only when allowed)
+- ✅ Controlled and uncontrolled forms
+- ✅ Clean and responsive layout using CSS Modules

 ## 🧰 Built With